 Turning a sphere freehand will test your skill, particularly if you need two the same size.
 If you want more than one or two and don’t want to do them freehand, you can use a simple homemade or commercial ball cutting jig.
-I make lots of balls in a range of sizes, and for me an effective jig that lets me produce them quickly and accurately is essential.
+I make lots of balls in a range of sizes, and for me a jig that lets me produce them quickly and accurately is essential.

 I made a heavy-duty ball cutting jig.
 It does a very good job cutting balls and can also make hemispherical hollows.
 It was easy to make, but would not have been so easy if it was not based on scrap parts.
-The key part is a machine slide such as top slide from a metal turning lathe.
-These can sometimes be obtained from dealers in old tools, or from Ebay.
+The key component is a machine slide such as top slide from a metal turning lathe.
+These can be obtained from dealers in old tools, or from Ebay.
 Mine has a rack and pinion lever feed.
 This is ideal because it is fast to use, but screw feed would be fine.
 I made the rest of the ball cutting jig from bits of scrap steel.
-The construction details depend on what machine slide you have so I can’t give more than guidance.
+The construction details depend on what lathe and machine slide you have so I can’t give more than guidance.
 Assembly would probably only involve drilling, tapping and bolting together.

 If you would like to make a ball cutting jig like this but have never done any work with mild steel before, don’t worry.
 Think of the steel as like very hard wood.
-You can cut it with a hacksaw, or if it is too thick, drill a line of holes close together and saw through them.
+You can cut it with a hacksaw, or if it is thick, drill a line of holes close together and saw through them.
 Drill the holes with a twist bit in a drill press because it is difficult to drill freehand, even with a power drill.
-You can cut screw threads in it with a tap by screwing it into the correct size hole.
+You can cut screw threads in steel with a tap by screwing it into the correct size hole.

 - A clamping plate that will hold the jig to the lathe bed, allowing it to slide and lock

-- A locating block that fits the lathe bed so the jig can slide along parallel to the bed without sideways movement.
+- A locating block (not shown on plan) that fits the lathe bed so the jig can slide along parallel to the bed without sideways movement.
 This makes locating the pivot point with reference to the ball centre much easier as you can just slide the jig along to the right place.
 You have to make sure the centre of rotation of the jig passes directly and accurately under the turning axis of the lathe.
 The short bed on my Graduate lathe has a slot that is offset a little, so I offset the jig to match.
 The locating block is not load bearing, it just positions the jig before locking down, so wood would do.

-- Next is a pivot block sitting on the lathe bed.
+- Next is a pivot plate sitting on the lathe bed.
 Make it thin, but rigid.
 The thinner it is, the more clearance space you have and the larger the ball you can make.
 A steel disc about 10 mm thick and 100 mm across would be ideal.
 Mine is much thicker, because that is the scrap that I had at the time.

 - A rigid slide support platform sits on the pivot block.
 The mating surfaces of the pivot block and the slide support platform are the pivoting plane.
 The ideal for the support platform would be a strip of steel of width to suit the slide, and 12 mm thick.
 If the strip is too short it limits the ball size unnecessarily.
 I rounded the end of the support platform to clear the headstock.

 - The pin passes down through clearance holes in the guide block and clamping block.
-This allows a nut and washer to pull the pivot block down on the lathe bed, positioned by the guide block and held by the clamping block.
+This allows a nut and washer to pull the pivot plate down on the lathe bed, positioned by the guide block and held by the clamping block.
 Above the pivot block, the pin passes through a snug-fitting clearance hole in the slide platform.

 - Above that are a washer and two nuts that lock against each other to set the pivot tension.
-The pin should preferably be plain where it passes through the slide platform.
+The pin should preferably be unthreaded where it passes through the slide platform.
 This is a bearing surface for the pivoting movement.
 But even a screw thread should give adequate guidance, assuming the hole is a snug fit.
 The top of the pin needs to have its centre marked to set it exactly beneath the centre of the ball when in use.
 I turned a point on mine.
 If the ball turning jig is not lined up properly, the ball it makes will not be perfectly round.

 - Bolt the machine slide to the slide support.